Our Teaching Team

 Mrs Wilson

 Welcome back Year 2!
-Happy New Year!
-I hope you and your family have had a lovely Christmas break.
+I hope you and your family have had a lovely half term break.

 Year 2 marks the last year of KS1 and it is a very fun, exciting and busy year.